campbell-docherty/two-mice-no-mouse/README.md

 I would strongly recommend setting up a keymap to VSCode keys or this will be difficult:

-- cmd, to open up the settings
+- `cmd,` to open up the settings
 - Search for keymap
 - Click get more keymaps
 - Search for VSCode Keymap and install it
-- Head back to step 2 and you should now be able to select the VSCode keymap
+- Head back to step 2 and you should now be able to select the VSCode (macOS) keymap